migramirez2/Harmony-ONE/progress/diego-nava.md

+2023-12-10 Sun: This week, I focused on the protocol aspect of our project.
+I reopened a previously submitted Pull Request (PR) to address a rate-fix issue.
+This PR aims to correct a bug identified post-HIP30, where under certain circumstances, some delegators were incorrectly set to a 5% rate instead of the minimum 7%.

+Additionally, I opened another PR to resolve an inconsistency in the from field in the transaction method responses.
+This discrepancy was noted between the hmy_ and eth_ responses.

+I also initiated research into achieving 1-second finality.
+In collaboration with Konstantine, we deployed and tested the leader rotation PR on the devnet.
+While it's currently operational, further testing with external validators on the devnet is planned to evaluate this feature in a more realistic setup.
+Preliminary results are promising.

+Moreover, I worked alongside Ulad to review a significant PR concerning the refactoring and updating process of the watchdog deployment.

+---

 2023-12-03 Mon: The week kicked off with me migrating two shard 1 validators to a different cloud provider.
 This move was driven by the need for better cost efficiency and redundancy.
 I diligently followed the operational checklist, ensuring that monitoring and alerting systems were in place.

 Next, I shifted my attention to assisting Adam in setting up a new node for testing state pruning.
 I cloned the full database and initiated tests.
 However, we encountered a syncing issue with the node.
 I took time to address some linting problems in the pull request and had a discussion with Adam about a potential code loss in one of the files during the merge.
 He agreed to investigate this further.